SIGGgames/PacoMonkey/project_ideas.md

 monster who destroyed everything he loved.

 #### Build-up
-Pacomonkey's village, <u>(name to be determined)</u>, is ruled by a greedy and smug monkey named <u>Langur de François</u>, and his only desire is power, and fashion.
+Pacomonkey's village, <u>(TBD)</u>, is ruled by a greedy and smug monkey named <u>Langur de François</u>, and his only desire is power, and fashion.
 When Pacomonkey goes to see him to ask for his permission to leave the village, Langur refuses.
 But as Pacomonkey insists he decides to offer him a way out:

 > "Only if a diamond is brought up to me, I will grant my permission to leave.
 The diamond is somewhere hidden in this village, if you find it and bring it to me, you will have my permission to leave."